 Decode The Narcissistic Personality Disorder Diagnostic Criteria

-The DSM-5, a trusted manual among mental health professionals, provides us a blueprint – a kind of Rosetta Stone for understanding this complex disorder’s symptoms and behaviors.
+The Diagnostic and Statistical Manual (DSM-5), a trusted manual among mental health professionals, provides a blueprint for understanding this complex disorder.

 1. Grandiose sense of self-importance